futurehood/DeCent/README.md

 ## Contribute

+Please check back soon for information on contributing to DeCent-Core.

-Interested parties are encouraged to create their own DCNT-compatible, decentralized web applications (DWAs).
+Other interested parties are encouraged to create their own DCNT-compatible, decentralized web applications (DWAs).
 Help build the One True Internet.
 For more information on <a href="">DWA development</a>, or the <a href="">DCNT protocol</a>, please visit the respective repositories.

 ## Support development